mcbillings/mcbillings/README.md

-- 👋 Hi, I’m @mcbillings
+- Hi!
+I’m Mikayla Billings-Alston
-- I'm a Computer Science student at Chico State!
+- I'm a Computer Science student at Chico State
-- I really enjoy food and love birds
+- I really enjoy food and drawing
 - Hope you enjoy your stay!

 <!---